jkcsxw/react-electron-app-template/README.md

 ```
 It may take several minutes to pack up your application.

+## To generate installer
+install grunt-cli first using npm
+run npm run package-win32-x64 first
+then grunt
+This may take longer than your thought.

 ## To have a look at your app
 ```
 npm start
 ```
-## To generate installer file
-use asar or other tools
+## Notice
+notive there may need to rewrite some files of grunt or asar or packager on non-windows machine

 ## Preview
 ![Preview](./preview.png)